aeraglyx/fulcrum/README.md

 ## Render in Time (WIP)
-Estimates samples so that render takes a certain time.
-Freezes Blender momentarily, to see progress open Blender's `System Console` beforehand.
+Based on current frame estimates samples so that render takes a certain time.
+This freezes Blender momentarily.

 ## Miscellaneous
 - Resetting custom color of selected nodes
 - Swatches for basic colours in Vertex Paint mode

----

 Live long and prosper 🖖